Intelligent payment routing: Driving higher conversions & approval rates

 Lost revenue due to unnecessary declines and rigid acquirer selection

-How payment routing impacts acceptance rates
+How does payment routing impact acceptance rates?

 False declines, cross-border frictions, and inconsistent acquirer performance all chip away at approval rates.
 Intelligent payment routing finds the path of least resistance so transactions get through instead of getting blocked.
+It operates through a series of sophisticated algorithms and decision-making processes that happen in milliseconds when a customer initiates a payment:

 Reducing false declines